GinoMarttelo/carmonadiaz.github.io/_pages/current_projects.md

 author_profile: true
 ---

-## Moralization beyond moral convictions
+## Operationalization of Moralization: A sistematic and critical review

-**Collaborators:** Sergio Barbosa, William Jiménez Leal
+**Collaborators:** Juan Pablo Arroyave, Sergio Barbosa, William Jiménez Leal

-Morality can bring out the best and the worst in human beings.
-Moreover, it is dynamic.
-Many things that are considered moral today were not so years ago.
-How does the moral status we attribute to a behavior or attitude change?
-In this project, we study moralization by expanding the methodological paradigm beyond moral convictions.
+Moralization is a dynamic psychological process through which behaviors, attitudes, or preferences acquire moral significance.
+In this project, I examine how researchers have studied moralization by systematically reviewing the strategies used to measure it across more than 100 empirical studies.
+Our goal is to map the psychological mechanisms that transform ordinary preferences into moral imperatives and to critically evaluate the conceptual and methodological coherence of current approaches.

 ---